GenericUK/MariaDB-Raspbian-DEB/README.md

 Compiling MariaDB was a bit of a trick on Raspian as it requires gcc & g++ packages to be upgraded to 4.8 which isn't available in wheezy/Raspian 7.
 Shame to waste my work so its here if you need it.

 PLEASE MAKE SURE YOU BACKUP YOU SYSTEM ESPECIALLY ANY EXISTING MYSQL DATABASES, THIS INSTALLED ON MY SYSTEM FINE BUT THAT DOESN'T MEAN IT WILL ON YOURS.
-HOPE IT HELPS.

 # PRE INSTALL INSTRUCTIONS